societe-generale/code2pg/README.md

 Prerequisites
 -------------

 `code2pg` is a standalone script.
-It requires the `File::Slurp` and `Text::ASCIITable` Perl modules.
+It requires the `File::Slurp`, `File::Find::Rule` and `Text::ASCIITable` Perl modules.

 On a Centos box, it can be installed this way:

 ```
-yum install perl-Text-ASCIITable perl-File-Slurp
+yum install perl-Text-ASCIITable perl-File-Slurp perl-File-Find-Rule
 ```

 On a Debian box, the packages could be installed with:

 ```
-apt-get install libtext-asciitable-perl libfile-slurp-perl
+apt-get install libtext-asciitable-perl libfile-slurp-perl libfile-find-rule-perl
 ```

-The script has been tested on Windows with Strawberry Perl and works without extra.
+The script has been tested on Windows with Strawberry Perl (v5.24.3) and works without extra.
 A warning is issued though as `wc` is usually not recognized.

 Installation
 ------------